Instability of nondiscrete free subgroups in Lie groups: Preliminaries

 by (\ref{lambdy}).
 This together with (\ref{lambdy}) implies that $\lambda_1-1$ is a simple eigenvalue of $Ad_g-Id$ with maximal modulus.
 Hence, the operator $Ad_g-Id$ is proximal.
 Proposition \ref{prox1pr} is proved. \end{proof}

-\begin{proof} {\bf of Corollary \ref{1prpr}.} Let the unity component of $G$ contain a 1- proximal element.
-Then this element is proximal (Corollary \ref{pr1pr}).
+\begin{proof} {\bf of Theorem \ref{1prpr}.} If $\Pi_{\rr,1}(G_0)\neq\emptyset$, then each element of $\Pi_{\rr,1}(G_0)$ is proximal (Proposition \ref{pr1pr}).
 Conversely, let $G$ contain proximal elements.
-Let $T\subset G$ be a maximal $\rr$- split torus, $g\in T$ be a proximal element of $G$ (which exists by Lemma \ref{lab}).
-Then $g$ is 1- proximal (Proposition \ref{prox1pr}) and lies in the unity component of $G$.
+Let $T\subset G$ be a maximal connected $\rr$- split torus, $g\in T$ be a proximal element of $G_0$ (which exists by Theorem \ref{lab}).
+Consider the 1- parametric subgroup $H\subset T$ passing through $g$.
+Recall that the Lie groups under consideration are real.
+The powers $g^a$, $a\in\rr_+$, are well-defined elements of $H$.
+They are proximal (Remark \ref{ropen}) and hence, 1- proximal (Proposition \ref{prox1pr}).
+One has $g^a\to1$, as $a\to0$.
+Therefore, $g^a\in\Pi_{\rr,1}(G_0)$, whenever $a$ is small enough.
+Thus, the set $\Pi_{\rr,1}(G)$ is nonempty, open (Remark \ref{ropen}) and accumulates to 1.
+This proves the theorem. \end{proof}

-Now let us prove the last statement of Corollary \ref{1prpr}.
-To do this, consider the 1- parameter subgroup $\Gamma\subset T$ passing through the previous proximal element $g$.
-The set $\Gamma\setminus1$ consists of proximal elements, since $Ad_g$ is proximal and any positive power of a proximal operator is also proximal.
-Therefore, $\Gamma\setminus1$ consists of 1- proximal elements (Proposition \ref{prox1pr}).
-The 1- proximal elements in $G$ form an open subset (Remark \ref{ropen}) that accumulates to 1 (at least along the group $\Gamma$).
-This proves the corollary. \end{proof}